My recovery journey

 • Explore possible sources of funding for essentials

-• Explore charitable donations of essentials
+• Explore free or cheap sources of essentials

 Identity crisis